 High Density SNP Array

-GeneChip® Mapping Arrays enable The Mount Sinai Medical Center’s affiliated researchers to conduct large-scale linkage analysis, association, and copy number studies at a greater throughput and at a lower cost per data point.
+GeneChip® Mapping Arrays enable The Mount Sinai Health System’s affiliated researchers to conduct large-scale linkage analysis, association, and copy number studies at a greater throughput and at a lower cost per data point.
 These high-density arrays contain thousands of single nucleotide polymorphisms (SNPs), and easy-to-use assays require only a single primer.

 Each SNP on a GeneChip Mapping Array is interrogated with approximately 40 different probes, enabling GeneChip® Software to make highly accurate, automated genotype calls.
 With capability to process high density GeneChip Mapping Arrays, Life Sciences Technology Laboratory is bringing whole-genome analysis to the benchtop and enabling researchers to perform experiments in days that previously required weeks or months.